eero-lehtinen/oklch-color-picker.nvim/README.md

       -- How much (0..255) to offset the color (first item for dark colors, second for light ones). amount = { 45, -80 },
     },

+    -- List of LSP clients that are allowed to highlight colors:
+    -- By default, only fairly performant and useful LSPs are enabled.
+    -- "tailwindcss", "cssls", and "css_variables" all highlight small files in 2-10ms -- (still a lot slower than the 0.1 ms of this plugin, but they give some extra features).
+    -- Some LSPs are very slow like "svelte" (>1000 ms) even in tiny files and don't give new features.
+    --- "lua_ls" is also not worth enabling because it never finds any colors. enabled_lsps = { "tailwindcss", "cssls", "css_variables" },
+    -- Async delay in ms, LSPs also have their own latency. lsp_delay = 120,
   },

   patterns = {